Emerging COVID-19 Success Story: Vietnam’s Commitment to Containment

 - March 5, 2020: Test kits developed by Military Medical University, commercialized by Viet A. Cost: US$19–$25.
 Testing method: RT-PCR and real-time RT-PCR.
-Testing time: over one hour (quicker than the two-step Charité protocol) but has testing capacity four times the number of samples as the CDC kit.24 The Viet A test has been certified by the European Union and other authorities and is now being exported to other countries, although WHO certification is still pending as of May 2020.22
+Testing time: over one hour but has testing capacity four times the number of samples as the CDC kit.15 This test, which was responsible for up to 80% of testing in Vietnam during the global stock-out, was certified by the European Union and other authorities, and Viet A has received orders from 20 countries and territories.16

-- April 28, 2020: Production and launch of the RT-LAMP kit and RT-PCR kit 25, 26 commercialized by Thai Duong company.
+- April 28, 2020: Production and launch of the RT-LAMP kit and RT-PCR kit17,18 commercialized by Thai Duong company.

-Testing is used as a tool for detection in contact tracing.
 Contact tracing and quarantine are the key parts of containment.
-Vietnam’s contact tracing strategy stands out as uniquely comprehensive—it is based on tracing degrees of contact from F0 (the infected person) through F1 (those who have had close contact with F0 or are suspected of being infected), F2 (close contact with F1), and all the way up to F5.
+Vietnam’s contact tracing strategy stands out as uniquely comprehensive—it is based on tracing degrees of contact from F0 (the infected person) through F1 (those who have had close contact with F0 or are suspected of being infected) and F2 (close contact with F1), and all the way up to F5.

-There is a very small window in which to track and quarantine contacts before they become infectious.
+There is a very small window of time in which to track and quarantine contacts before they become infectious.
 The incubation period between contact with the virus and start of symptoms is on average five days.
-Infectiousness begins two days before symptoms.
-Therefore, there is a period of only three days from the point of contact with a case to find and quarantine contacts before they could potentially infect others.
+Infectiousness begins two days before symptom onset.
+Therefore, only three days are available from the point of contact with a case to find and quarantine contacts before they could infect others.
 It is critical to move fast, mobilize the contract-tracing apparatus, and locate the contacts.

 - Once a patient with COVID-19 is identified (F0), local public health officials, with support from health professionals, security officers, the military, and other civil servants, work with the patient to identify who they might have been in contact with and infected in the past 14 days.

-- All close contacts (F1), defined as people who have been within approximately 6 feet (2 meters) of or have prolonged contact of 30 or more minutes with a confirmed COVID-19 case, are identified by this process and tested for the virus.
+- All close contacts (F1), defined as people who have been within approximately 6 feet (2 meters) of or have prolonged contact of 30 or more minutes with a confirmed COVID-19 case, are identified and tested for the virus.

 - If F1s test positive for the virus, they are placed in isolation at a hospital—all COVID-19 patients are hospitalized at no cost in Vietnam, regardless of symptoms.